 Better known by most bikers as just “The Manx”, the Isle of Man’s Festival of Motorcycling incorporates both the introduced Classic TT and the Manx Grand Prix and is held towards the end of August.

-We have been travelling over for the Manx for many years now and 2016 was no exception.
+We have been traveling over for the Manx for many years now and 2016 was no exception.
 The signs were good, mild weather was forecast and we were off to a good start with the sea like a millpond and one of the smoothest crossings that we had ever had over the Irish Sea on board the Steam Packet’s “Manannan”, sailing from Liverpool to Douglas.

 As usual we stayed in Douglas with our good friends Trudi and John and it was like home from home.
 On our first day we rode down to the southern end of the island stopping on the way to see Peter at the Murray Motorcycle museum at Stanton (see our separate article in “Places to Visit”).
 We ended up sitting at the front at Port Erin, eating fish and chips, gazing out to sea, at what we told were the Mountains of Mourne, in Ireland, rising up out of a flat and very calm sea.